 We have been, are currently, and may in the future be subject to various lawsuits, stockholder derivative actions, class action lawsuits, individual or mass arbitration proceedings, and other types of legal proceedings, as well as other disputes, claims, and regulatory or governmental inquiries and investigations, including with regard to contract or commercial disputes, consumer protection, privacy, data protection, intellectual property, tax, employment, and corporate governance, among other matters.
 If we fail to meet our contractual commitments or otherwise fail to comply with our contractual obligations, then we could be subject to breach of contract or other claims.
 Any claims, proceedings, individual or mass arbitration demands, or inquiries or investigations initiated by or against us, whether successful or not, may be time-consuming, subject us to damage awards, regulatory orders, consent decrees, injunctive relief, fines, or other penalties or sanctions, require us to change our policies or practices, result in increased operating costs, divert management's attention, harm our reputation, and require us to incur significant legal fees, other litigation costs and settlement costs, as well as other expenses.
 In addition, our insurance may not be adequate to protect us from all material expenses related to pending and future claims.
+Further, non-monetary awards, such as injunctive relief, consent decrees, and regulatory orders, may impair our ability to continue offering certain products and services, may increase our operating expenses with respect to products and services we continue to offer, or may impact the revenue we earn in regard to those products and services.
 Any of these factors could materially and adversely affect our business, financial condition, and results of operations.